What has gone wrong in Brazil?

 Fight against impeachment

-The impeachment trial against Ms Rousseff is based on allegations that she manipulated the government's accounts in 2014 when she was seeking re-election.
+The impeachment trial against Ms Rousseff was based on allegations that she manipulated the government's accounts in 2014 when she was seeking re-election.

-Her opponents say what she did was illegal and warrants her impeachment.
-She argues it is a common practice which previous presidents also engaged in.
+Her opponents said what she did was illegal and warranted her impeachment.
+She argued it was a common practice which previous presidents also engaged in.

-Ms Rousseff says her opponents are trying to mount a coup against her and are using the impeachment trial to oust her and her Workers' Party from office.
+Ms Rousseff said her opponents were trying to mount a coup against her and were using the impeachment trial to oust her and her Workers' Party from office.

-Much of the public discontent is based on the high level of corruption that has tainted the highest echelons of business and politics in Brazil.
+Much of the public discontent was based on the high level of corruption that has tainted the highest echelons of business and politics in Brazil.